jldoubleu/8bkc-sdk-docker/README.md

 This Dockerfile is for setting up a container to build applications for the Pocksprite

 ## Usage
+You must have checked out the 8bkc-sdk project, https://github.com/PocketSprite/8bkc-sdk, and the esp-idf project, https://github.com/espressif/esp-idf.

 To build an image
 ```
 docker build -t some_readable_tag .